 Heyer was killed while crossing the street during the Charlottesville protests.
 She was part of a group of counter protesters, some of whom carried LGBTQ flags and Black Lives Matter signs, who were demonstrating against a group of alt-right who had rallied together to protest the removal of a Robert E. Lee statue.
 The night before, the alt-right group had carried torches in protest, ramping up the tensions in the area.

-The man accused of driving the car that hit the counter protesters, James Alex Fields, Jr., is now facing 30 federal hate crime charges, along with a first-degree murder charge for Heyer’s death.
+The man accused of driving the car that hit the counter protesters, James Alex Fields, Jr., is now facing 30 federal hate crime charges.
+He was found guilty of first-degree murder in a state trial and could face 20 years to life in prison.

 Heather Heyer died of blunt force injury to her chest, the Central District Office of the Chief Medical Examiner in Richmond found.
 The manner of death was still pending at the time the cause of death was released.
 (Manner of death refers to the classification of what led to the cause of death, such as whether it was an accident, a homicide, a suicide, natural causes, etc.) According to the state of Virginia, here is what the cause of death means versus the manner of death: “The cause of death is the medical disease, injury, or poison (alcohol, drug, or toxic substance) that caused the physical death of a person.
 The manner of death is a description of the circumstances surrounding the death.
 Deaths are classified by manner as natural, accident, suicide, homicide, undetermined, and pending.
 Deaths resulting from injuries or complications from injuries – no matter how long after the injury occurred – are still medical examiner cases and fall under the jurisdiction of the medical examiner.”